 Asking about this voting investigation.

-And John Roberts says, now attorneys who were representing a president-elect during the recounts, it would be Trump in uh in various several states, emphatically stated that all available evidence suggests the 2016 election was not tainted by fraud or mistake.
+And John Roberts says, now, attorneys who were representing a president-elect during the recounts, it would be Trump in various several states emphatically stated that all available evidence suggests the 2016 election was not tainted by fraud or mistakes.

 So how do you square those two things, Sean?